danrigsby/redux-reducer-side-effects/README.md

   </a>
 </p>

-Easy to follow side effect library for redux reducers.
+Easy to follow side effect library for redux reducers

 ## Background
 ### What is a [Side Effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science))?